 - 4.1 The council may hold a public forum prior to each ordinary meeting of the council for the purpose of hearing oral submissions from members of the public on items of business to be considered at the meeting.
-Public forums may also be held prior to extraordinary council meetings and meetings of committees of the council. - 4.2 Public forums are to be chaired by the mayor or their nominee. - 4.3 To speak at a public forum, a person must first make an application to the council in the approved form.
-Applications to speak at the public forum must be received by 1 business days before the date on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.4 A person may apply to speak on no morethan [number to be specified by thecouncil] items of business on the agendaof the council meeting. - 4.5 Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - 4.6 The general manager or their delegate may refuse an application to speak at a public forum.
-The general manager or their delegate must give reasons in writing for a decision to refuse an application. - 4.7 No more than 2 speakers are to be permitted to speak 'for' or 'against' each item of business on the agenda for the council meeting.
+Public forums may also be held prior to extraordinary council meetings and meetings of committees of the council. - Public forums may be held by audiovisual link. - 4.3 Public forums are to be chaired by the mayor or their nominee. - 4.4 To speak at a public forum, a person must first make an application to the council in the approved form.
+Applications to speak at the public forum must be received by [date and time to be specified by the council] before the date on which the public forum is to be held, and must identify the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item. - 4.5 A person may apply to speak on no more than [number to be specified by the council] items of business on the agenda of the council meeting. - 4.6 Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - 4.7 The general manager or their delegate may refuse an application to speak at a public forum.
+The general manager or their delegate must give reasons in writing for a decision to refuse an application. - 4.8 No more than [number to be specified by the council] speakers are to be permitted to speak 'for' or 'against' each item of business on the agenda for the council meeting.

-- 4.8 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the general manager or their delegate may request the speakers to nominate from among themselves the persons who are to address the council on the item of business.
-If the speakers are not able to agree on whom to nominate to address the council, the general manager or their delegate is to determine who will address the council at the public forum. - 4.9 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the general manager or their delegate may, in consultation with the mayor or the mayor's nominated chairperson, increase the number of speakers permitted to speak on an item of business, where they are satisfied that it is necessary to do so to allow the council to hear a fuller range of views on the relevant item of business. - 4.10 Approved speakers at the public forum are to register with the council any written, visual or audio material to be presented in support of their address to the council at the public forum, and to identify any equipment needs no less than 1 days before the public forum.
-The general manager or their delegate may refuse to allow such material to be presented. - 4.11 The general manager or their delegate is to determine the order of speakers at the public forum.

-4.12 Each speaker will be allowed 5 minutes to address the council.
+- 4.9 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the general manager or their delegate may request the speakers to nominate from among themselves the persons who are to address the council on the item of business.
+If the speakers are not able to agree on whom to nominate to address the council, the general manager or their delegate is to determine who will address the council at the public forum. - 4.10 If more than the permitted number of speakers apply to speak 'for' or 'against' any item of business, the general manager or their delegate may, in consultation with the mayor or the mayor's nominated chairperson, increase the number of speakers permitted to speak on an item of business, where they are satisfied that it is necessary to do so to allow the council to hear a fuller range of views on the relevant item of business. - 4.11 Approved speakers at the public forum are to register with the council any written, visual or audio material to be presented in support of their address to the council at the public forum, and to identify any equipment needs no more than [number to be specified by the council] days before the public forum.
+The general manager or their delegate may refuse to allow such material to be presented. - 4.12 The general manager or their delegate is to determine the order of speakers at the public forum. - 4.13 Each speaker will be allowed [number to be specified by the council] minutes to address the council.
 This time is to be strictly enforced by the chairperson.